CUBRID/cubrid-manual/en/sql/tuning.rst

 *   **USE_DESC_IDX** : This is a hint for the scan in descending index.
 For more information, see :ref:`index-descending-scan`.
 *   **NO_DESC_IDX** : This is a hint not to use the descending index.
 *   **NO_COVERING_IDX** : This is a hint not to use the covering index.
 For details, see :ref:`covering-index`.
-*   **NO_STATS** : Related to statistics information, the query optimizer does not update statistics information.
-Query performance for the corresponding queries can be improved; however, query plan is not optimized because the information is not updated.
 *   **NO_SORT_LIMIT** : This is a hint not to use the SORT-LIMIT optimization.
 For more details, see :ref:`sort-limit-optimization`.
 *   **RECOMPILE** : Recompiles the query execution plan.
 This hint is used to delete the query execution plan stored in the cache and establish a new query execution plan.